"The eyes are the window to the soul"–how many times have we heard this phrase? How much more does this sentiment resonate with us now?

 The professional has been trained and specialized in the aesthetic care of the skin during the oncology journey.
 This implies that this person knows the mechanisms of the disease, the different medical treatments, and their side effects.
 As a result, the professional training in Oncology Aesthetics can anticipate the skin's needs at all times, knows which are the most convenient active ingredients and the best protocols to apply them.
 Furthermore, this person prepares the skin before the treatment, takes care of it during the oncology therapy, and recovers it once the medical treatment finishes.
 When talking about the eye area, it is important to use cleansers specifically formulated for sensitive eyes.
 They must always be applied very carefully: we will clean the area with gentle touches without rubbing to avoid irritation or pulling out eyelashes if any.

 Lastly, this professional has also better empathy and communication skills since this person knows more about the different stages of the disease.

 9. What can we do in case we have more questions?

 Visit the Ricardo Fisas Natura Bissé Foundation’s website:

-We will be able to answer any question about Oncology Aesthetics either by phone or live chat and you will also be able to download our selfcare skin care guide while undergoing oncology treatment.
+We will be able to answer any question about Oncology Aesthetics either by phone or live chat.
+You will also be able to download our self-care skincare guide while undergoing oncology treatment.

 NATURA BISSÉ rrecommends…